josiashdezp/Autonomous_Agentic_AI_Project_T4/README.md

 Runs on every user message.
 Its job is to extract structured trip fields from free-form text and write them into state.

+- Runs PII masking and safety filtering on the raw user message before any other logic; blocks the message entirely if the safety filter fires, or redacts sensitive data and continues if PII is detected.
 - Sends the latest user message plus the current state (as JSON) to the LLM so it knows what is already collected and only extracts what is missing.
 - Applies normalization before storing: "whole group" and "together" become `"total"`, "per head" and "pp" become `"per_person"`, "all" for cuisine becomes `"all cuisines"`.
 - Handles abbreviated vehicle input ("toy cam", "ford 150", "honda crv") by running a local lookup table first and falling back to the LLM only for unknown vehicles.